Landlord and Tenant Rights

-Possession of Property: If you are evicting your tenant for possession only, you will need to give the tenant a 7 or 15 day notice (depending on how the tenant pays the rent to you) to vacate.
+Possession of Property: If you are evicting your tenant for possession only, you will need to give the tenant a 7 or 15-day notice (depending on how the tenant pays the rent to you) to vacate.
 If the tenancy is week to week, you must give a 7-day notice.
-If the tenancy is month to month, you must give a 15 day notice.
-If you give a 15 day notice, there must be 15 days between the date you give the notice and the date you want them out.
+If the tenancy is month to month, you must give a 15-day notice.
+If you give a 15-day notice, there must be 15 days between the date you give the notice and the date you want them out.
 There can be more than 15 days, but no less than 15 days.
 The 15th day must be on the date the rent is due again.
-If the tenant does not comply with the notice you will need to bring a copy of the notice our office and file your eviction complaint with the court.
+If the tenant does not comply with the notice you will need to bring a copy of the notice to our office and file your eviction complaint with the court.

 The second step is to file your eviction with the court.

 To do this, you can present to the court a copy of the notice that you gave your tenant with the appropriate filing fee.
 The clerk will give you the appropriate forms to file the eviction, according to the type of notice you have given to your tenant.

 The third step is to have your summons served.